 Talon

-You hard counter talon past lvl 3 with windwall, though exhaust is also needed (let me explain why).
+You hard counter talon past lvl 3 with windwall, and hard counter talon with exhaust.

 You win against talon normally if he doesn't get his 3 stack onto you.
 With exhaust, you win the fight even if he gets a 3 stack on you as long as you exhaust before he procs auto.